Tropical Storm Octave (1983): Arizona

 Extensive damage was reported throughout the state.
 About one-seventh of the cotton crop was destroyed by Octave.
-Much of the rich topsoil crop was washed downstream into large reservoirs.
+Much of the rich topsoil was washed downstream into large reservoirs.
 Furthermore, agriculture damage totaled about $97.5 million.
 Damage to homes totaled $17 million while damages to business exceeded $6 million in damage.
 Public property damage reached $55.7 million.
 A father, mother, and two children were swept off their truck in Ash Fork.
-Two navy officers where killed on September 30 near Ostman when their jet crashed.
+Two navy officers where killed on September 30 near Oatman when their jet crashed.
 On October 1, a man drowned in the Santa Cruz river.
 Another person drowned in a wash near Tucson when his truck stalled.
 In addition, a taxi driver and a passenger died when tried to cross a flooded river.

 Overall, infrastructural damage estimates in the Tucson area ranged from $54–100 million; damage to roads and highways alone surpassed $10 million in Tucson.
 Tropical Storm Octave was very similar to Tropical Storm Norma in terms of flood damage.
 Octave was also described as the "Storm of the Century" and a 100-year flood.
-The system is considered the worst flood in Pima County history.
+The system is considered the cause of the worst flood in Pima County history.
 It is also regarded as the worst tropical system to affect Arizona.

 Around 3,000 buildings were destroyed due to Octave.
 A total of 853 houses, mobile homes, and apartments were destroyed by Octave while 2,052 others were damaged.
 About 10,000 people were temporarily left homeless.
 Damage in Arizona totaled $500 million, which was above the preliminary estimate of $300 million.
 Fourteen people drowned and 975 persons were injured.